Technical Ceramics

 This involves precious metal pastes, resistors, dielectric insulation layers and sealing glass.

 The application of thick film inks provide the engineer with amazing versatility in the use of ceramics.
-Brushed or screen printed these inks are fired onto the ceramic at 850° providing a secure interface.
+Brushed or screen printed these inks are fired onto the ceramic at 850°C providing a secure interface.
 Inks are supplied in a variety of different materials including gold, silver, copper, glass, dielectric and a range of resistive inks.
 Nominally 10 microns thick per application, thick film inks can be applied in multi layers to increase coating thickness as required.
 Gold layers can be wire bonded and silver layers can be soldered.

 Typical Thick Film Deposition Applications